 The senior credit facility and the indentures governing the senior notes contain provisions that allow the respective creditors to declare all outstanding borrowings under one agreement to be immediately due and payable as a result of a default under another agreement.
 Consequently, failure to make a payment required by the indentures governing the senior notes, among other things, may lead to an event of default under the senior credit facility.
 Similarly, an event of default or failure to make a required payment at maturity under the senior credit facility, among other things, may lead to an event of default under the indentures governing the senior notes.
-If the debt under the senior credit facility and indentures governing the senior notes were to both be accelerated, the aggregate amount immediately due and payable as of March 31, 2018 would have been approximately \$2.0 billion.
-We presently do not have sufficient liquidity to repay these borrowings in the event they were to be accelerated, and we may not have sufficient liquidity in the future to do so.
-Additionally, we may not be able to borrow money from other lenders to enable us to refinance our indebtedness.
-At March 31, 2018, the book value of our current assets was \$303.5 million.
-Although the book value of our total assets was \$3,760.6 million, approximately \$3,401.0 million was in the form of intangible assets, including goodwill of \$620.1 million, a significant portion of which may not be available to satisfy our creditors in the event our debt is accelerated.
+If the debt under the senior credit facility and indentures governing the senior notes were to both be accelerated, the aggregate amount immediately due and payable as of March 31, 2019 would have been approximately \$1.8 billion.
+We presently do not have sufficient liquidity to repay these borrowings in the event they were to be accelerated, and we may not have sufficient liquidity in the future to do our current assets was \$300.9 million.
+Although the book value of our total assets was \$3,441.0 million, approximately \$3,085.8 million was in the form of intangible assets, including goodwill of \$578.6 million, a significant portion of which may not be available to satisfy our creditors in the event our debt is accelerated.